- Getting started

 Adding the Microsoft Outlook 365 connection

-- Select Integration Service from the left rail.
+- In Automation Cloud, select Integration Service from the rail menu.

 - From the Connectors list, select Microsoft Outlook 365, or use the search bar to find the connector.